CoderShubham2000/Split-Data-Into-Sheets/README.md

 ## Notes
 - Ensure your Google Sheet has enough rows available to accommodate the new sheets.
-- The script assumes each sheet will contain 250 data rows excluding headers.
+- The script assumes each sheet will contain 'n' data rows excluding headers.
 - Verify that the source sheet name matches exactly with the actual sheet name.
 - Check the Google Apps Script logs for any error messages or issues during execution.